Educational Leadership for Social Justice Doctoral Program

 Other Graduate & Post-Baccalaureate Degree Requirements

 In addition to departmental requirements, every student must also satisfy the University requirements for graduation as described throughout this catalog.
-These include the 70% unit residence requirement; the five-year rule on currency of subject matter; the minimum number of units in 600-level courses; the “C” minimum grade for each graduate course; the 3.00 cumulative grade point average; and the University Writing Skills Requirement.
+These include the 70% unit residence requirement; the five-year rule on currency of subject matter; the minimum number of units in 600-level courses; the “C” minimum grade for each graduate course; the 3.00 cumulative grade point average; and the University Writing Skills Requirement, if applicable.